 Market & comparison education

-A practical note on Why pricing visibility should be judged with fair criteria for a missed-session streak where the next action should be easier, not harsher, written with realistic expectations and a specific next step.
+A practical note on Fair criteria: pricing visibility for a missed-session streak where the next action should be easier, not harsher, written with realistic expectations and a specific next step.

 Direct answer